 Kindle is a word that has become synonymous with e-readers.
 In fact, the word “e-reader” is fading into oblivion, as people tend to refer to these devices as Kindles.
-That should give you a good idea as to how popular Amazon’s e-readers have gotten.
+That should give you a good idea as to how popular Amazon’s e-readers have become.
 While the Kindle devices are arguably the best out there, they are not the only e-readers available.
-So, if you are looking for a Kindle alternative owing to reasons like its high price or you want more features like water resistance, there are a few great options to choose from.
-So, here are the 4 best Kindle alternatives that you can buy:
+So, if you are looking for a Kindle alternative owing to reasons like high price or you want more features like water resistance, there are a few great options to choose from.
+Let’s jump right in to explore the best Kindle alternatives!

 1. Kobo Aura Edition 2

 If you are looking for a solid Kindle Paperwhite alternative, then the Kobo Aura is a great option.
 Its hardware compares very well with the Kindle Paperwhite, sporting a 6-inch Carta E Ink touchscreen.
-It also has 4GB of onboard internal storage, which can be used to hold over 3, 000 eBooks.
+It also has 4GB of onboard memory that can hold up to 3, 000 eBooks.

 The new Kobo H2O Edition 2 comes with ComfortLight PRO, which makes it easy on the user’s eyes.
 It reduces the blue-light exposure and proves a comfortable reading experience at night.
 It’s a 6.8” Carta E-Ink touchscreen display that’s doing the trick here.
 The e-reader weighs only 207 grams, and it has 8GB onboard internal storage for storing thousands of books.